Examples of Working with COGs

 The packages needed for this notebook can be installed with conda or mamba.
 Using the environment.yml from this folder run:

-conda create -f environment.yml
+conda env create -f environment.yml

 or

-mamba create -f environment.yml
+mamba env create -f environment.yml

-This notebook has been tested to work with the listed Conda environment.
+The notebook has been tested to work with the listed Conda environment.

 Setup

-First we use the earthaccess library to setup credentials to fetch data from NASA’s EarthData catalog.
+First, we use the earthaccess library to set up credentials to fetch data from NASA’s EarthData catalog.

 import earthaccess